Wild vs. Devils: Betting Trends, Odds, Advanced Stats

 Wild Betting Insights

-- The Wild have been an underdog twice so far this season, and went 0-2 in those games.
+- The Wild have been an underdog in three games this season, and did not win any of them.

-- Minnesota has played as an underdog of +145 or more in one game this season and lost.
+- Minnesota has been at least a +100 moneyline underdog three times this season, and lost each of those games.

-- The Wild have a 40.8% chance to win this game based on the implied probability of the moneyline.
+- Bookmakers have implied, given the moneyline set for this matchup, that the Wild have a 50.0% chance to win.

 Wild vs Devils Additional Info